A

 laser-focused as your target market.

-example, if your target is dentists, and you are at a dental
+if your target is dentists, and you are at a dental convention you

-if you are at a technology show, you may be talking to anyone
+you are at a technology show, you may be talking to anyone from

-from the VP to a programmer so you need to find out who they
+the VP to a programmer so you need to find out who they are.

-take this chance to get your message to your audience.
-A special
+this chance to get your message to your audience.
+A special offer

 Spend

-do do planning don't you?) to use trade show magic to go to
+planning don't you?) to use trade show magic to go to the next level.

 Good